 Aubrey’s Favorite – Trail 4, 5, & 7 Loop in the Brown County State Park

 “I’ve always loved Trail 7 in the State Park around Ogle Lake, but I discovered a way to tack on some extra mileage and make a big giant loop by connecting some other trails to it!
 This loops starts at the campground parking lot, where you will go down Trail 5, then hop on Trail 4 for a little bit before reaching Ogle Lake (Trail 7).
 You’ll do the full loop around Ogle Lake, then head back up Trail 4 to the campground parking lot.
 Altogether it’s probably about a 3.5-mile hike.
 It;’s a personal favorite because you get to experience the quiet, secluded forest on Trails 4 and 5, but also the beautiful, open lake on Trail 7.
 With lots of benches, tables, and decks along Trail 7, you can stop for a break to take in the scenic view, local wildlife, and snap some pictures.
 Just be sure you go down Trail 5 first and up Trail 4 instead of the other way round…it’s so much easier.
 Trust me, I learned the hard way!”

 There you have it, a local perspective on some awesome Brown County hikes!
 Time to get out there and tackle the trails!
-Feel free to share your favorite hiking pics with us by hash tagging #ilovebrowncounty on social media, or comment them below!
+Feel free to share your favorite hiking pics with us by hash tagging #ilovebrowncounty on Instagram, tagging us on Facebook, or comment them below!